 Most acute back pain improves within a few weeks of home treatment.
 Over-the-counter pain relievers along with the use of heat or ice might be all that is needed.
 However, bed rest is not recommended.

 Continue activities as whatever is tolerable.
-Light activity, i.e. walking/daily activities.
-Stop activity that increases pain, but don’t avoid activity from fear of back pain.
+Light activity, i.e., walking/daily activities.
+Stop the activity that increases pain, but don’t avoid activity from fear of back pain.
 If home treatments don’t work after several weeks, a doctor might suggest stronger medications or alternative therapies.

 The cornerstone of back pain treatment is physical therapy.
-A physical therapist can apply a variety of treatments, i.e. heat, ultrasound, electrical stimulation and muscle-release techniques, to the back muscles and soft tissues in order to reduce pain.
+A physical therapist can apply various treatments, i.e., heat, ultrasound, electrical stimulation, and muscle-release techniques, to the back muscles and soft tissues to reduce pain.

-As the pain improves, the therapist can demonstrate exercises that increase flexibility, strengthen the back, as well as, abdominal muscles, and improve posture.
+As the pain improves, the therapist can demonstrate exercises that increase flexibility, strengthen the back and abdominal muscles, and improve posture.
 Regular use of these techniques will help prevent pain from returning.

 There are alternative treatments that ease symptoms of back pain.
 Always discuss the benefits and risks with a doctor before starting any new therapy.

-If there is unrelenting pain associated with radiating leg pain or progressive muscle weakness caused by nerve compression, then surgery could benefit the individual.
-Otherwise, surgery is reserved for pain related to structural problems, i.e. narrowing of the spine (spinal stenosis) or herniated disc, that hasn’t responded to other therapies.
+If there is unrelenting pain associated with radiating leg pain or progressive muscle weakness caused by nerve compression, the surgery could benefit the individual.
+Otherwise, surgery is reserved for pain related to structural problems, i.e., narrowing of the spine (spinal stenosis) or herniated disc that hasn’t responded to other therapies.

 If back pain lasts for a few days without improvement, make an appointment with a doctor.
 Information to help get ready for an appointment.

 The doctor may ask: